dashahello/words_search/README.md

 # words_search:

-`words_search` an algorithm for finding specified words in a two-dimensional array
+`words_search` an algorithm for finding specific words in a two-dimensional array

 _Example:_